This Day In Literary History

 Margaret's first non-fiction work was a seminal literary criticism titled Survival: A Thematic Guide To Canadian Literature (1972).
 She has also written for television.
-Her latest novel, The Heart Goes Last, was published in September 2015.

-Another work of dystopic science fiction, The Heart Goes Last is set in a future where the economy and society have collapsed.
+The Heart Goes Last is set in a future where the economy and society have collapsed.
 Stan and Charmaine, a young married couple, live in their car and struggle to survive amid mass joblessness and roving criminal gangs.

 A mysterious corporation called Positron offers a solution - the Positron Project - a social engineering project that promises employment and a decent house to everyone who signs up.
 It's an attempt to rebuild the shattered economy.